The Mission (theme music): The Mission

 The first movement is also called The Mission, and has been used for NBC Nightly News since September 9, 1985.
 It has also been known as The Sound of the News.
 Its opening features a distinctive syncopated fanfare over a violin line.
-A reviewer for Slate compared it to the work of Richard Strauss and Aaron Copland, and noted that the piece makes "you feel that you’ve been asked to join an exciting journey for truth.”
+A reviewer for Slate compared it to the work of Richard Strauss and Aaron Copland, and noted that the piece makes "you feel that you've been asked to join an exciting journey for truth".

 The Mission was re-recorded in October 2004 with a 100-piece orchestra conducted by Williams at the Sony Pictures Studios.
 This recording has a crisper and cleaner sound.
 The opening theme of The Mission was updated on November 8, 2004, in preparation for Brian Williams succeeding Tom Brokaw as the anchor on Nightly News, and the closing theme of The Mission was updated on March 26, 2007, as the program began broadcasting in high-definition.
 Another update was made in 2011, containing only subtle changes.

-Variations of The Mission have also been used for NBC News at Sunrise prior to 1996, for The Chris Matthews Show, and for Today from 1990 to 2013, when it was replaced with a new piece by Adam Gubman conveying a "more newsy and less cinematic" sound.
+Variations of The Mission have also been used for NBC News at Sunrise prior to 1996, for The Chris Matthews Show, and for Today from 1985 to 2013, when it was replaced with a new piece by Adam Gubman conveying a "more newsy and less cinematic" sound.
 The theme has also been used on some NBC affiliates for their local newscasts.

-Australia's Seven Network adopted the original theme for its news bulletins in the late 1980s.
+Australia's Seven Network adopted the original theme for its news bulletins in 1988.
 Seven has since updated its version of the theme three times independently from NBC that each have utilized a modernized "hard news" cadence compared to the original theme's strictly orchestral composition.
 One Seven Network affiliate, TNT (for its Nightly News) in Tasmania, also use the theme for their local news programming.
 Before 2015, the intro for the news of the Radio Television of Djibouti also used to feature a short part of the Seven Network's theme.